hjalmar15/TowerDefense/README.md

 There are four types of creeps: Yellow, Green, Blue and Red which all have different attributes.
 For each creep you kill you get a certain score and reward, which varies between creeps.
 You also get a reward for each wave that starts.
-You can then use the rewards to buy towers There are three different towers which all have their unique :
+You can then use the rewards to buy towers There are three different towers which all have their unique attributes:
 - Bomber: Medium speed, damage and range
 - Shooter: High speed, low damage and range
 - Sniper: Slow speed, high damage and range but expensive

 # Ath skipta um mynd af réttum stats!!!!!